-Is Benin a rich country?
+Is Benin a wealthy country?

 The free market economy of Benin has grown consecutively for four years, though growth slowed in 2017, as its close trade links to Nigeria expose Benin to risks from volatile commodity prices.
 Cotton is a key export commodity, with export earnings significantly impacted by the price of cotton in the broader market.
 The economy began deflating in 2017, with the consumer price index falling 0.8%.